Updated on February 7, 2024

 GrandMaster Priyadharshan Kannappan shares his top 10 chess book recommendations for players seeking to enhance their skills.
 Ranging from strategic insights to tactical prowess, these selections cater to players of all levels, providing valuable resources for improving their game.

-The 10 best chess book recommendation is not in any order, but randomly, so you can pick any book that suits your rating level and start studying them!
+The 10 best chess book recommendations are not in any order but randomly, so you can pick any book that suits your rating level and start studying it!

 GM Priyadharshan Kannappan